Uspectacle/psl-institute/README.md

 **[Check out the live demo! 🌍](https://uspectacle.github.io/psl-institute/)**

+---

-## 🎯 About PSL Institute
+## 🎯 About the Institute

-PSL Institute is a collaborative platform where my academics friends share their work, insights, and scientific reflections.
+PSL Institute is a collaborative platform where my academic friends can share their work, insights, and scientific reflections.
 If no journal or conference want them, here we publish it without peer-review.

 AI assistance was used during this project.

-**Our Mission**: None.

-## 🚀 Quick Start
+## 🚀 Getting Started

 ### Prerequisites